Police Searching for Driver & Vehicle - DiscoverMooseJaw.com

-The Moose Jaw Police Service are asking for assistance in locating the driver of a vehicle involved in an incident this morning.
+The Moose Jaw Police Service is asking for assistance in locating the driver of a vehicle involved in an incident this morning.

 Officers were called just before 5am to a South Hill area for suspicious activity.
 Upon arrival officers blocked off the area and the suspect attempted to drive off.
 During the incident the culprit crashed into a parked police cruiser and fled the scene.